prassr/gnu-linux-commands/Week-8/Lecture3.md

 Check the status.
 What you see?

 You have modified the file, and your changes needs to be staged before commit.
-As a suggestion, you can see the commands you have to use for staging or discarding.
+As a suggestion, you can see the commands you have to use for staging or discarding the changes.

 Use the first suggested command, and we will use it as below.